lune-stone/anki-addon-limit-new-by-young/src/config.md

 If you do not wish to limit the max load for the deck, but plan on using other types of limits then you can either remove the `loadLimit` key from the json object, or set the value above the deck size.

+### `soonLimit`

+A positive integer that represents the upper limit for how many upcoming cards of a deck in the next n days where n is determined by the value of `soonDays`.
+This value does not replace existing daily limits on new cards but will work together with them.
+For example if there are too many reviews in addition to too much cards becoming due in the near future, then the new card limit for the day will be set to the minimum value between the two limits.

+If you do not wish to limit the number of young cards, but plan on using other types of limits then you can either remove the `soonLimit` key from the json object, or set the value above the deck size.

+### `soonDays`

+A positive integer that represents how many days to include when calculating cards that are due soon for `soonLimit`.
+Default value is `7` if not defined in the config json.
+This value has no effect if `soonLimit` is not defined.

 ### `updateLimitsOnApplicationStartup`

 When using `true` the add-on will automatically update the new card limit when Anki is launched.
 If today's limit has already been set then the limit will not be updated a second time.
 If you are using sync between multiple devices then it is recommend to use `updateLimitsAfterSync` instead.